The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 - QoS 1 (at least once): This level ensures that a message is delivered at least once, but it may be delivered multiple times in the case of network issues or failures.

-- QoS 2 (exactly once): This level provides the highest level of assurance for message delivery.
-The message is guaranteed to be delivered exactly once, but this level requires more communication between the client and broker, which can increase latency and network traffic.
+- QoS 2 (exactly once): This level provides the highest assurance for message delivery.
+The message is guaranteed to be delivered exactly once, but it requires more communication between the client and broker, potentially increasing latency and network traffic.

 Additional settings